 The Growth asset category is comprised of the following asset classes: Global Equity, Private Equity, Public Credit, and Private Credit.
-The Growth asset category returned -8.6% for the fiscal year, net of fees, SCERS' worst performing asset category, due to its heavy exposure to equities.
-The return was in line with the policy benchmark return of -8.6%.
-For the three-year period, SCERS' Growth asset category annualized return was +10%, net of fees, above the policy benchmark return of +8.5%.
+The Growth asset category returned 9.8% for the fiscal year, net of fees, SCERS' best performing asset category.
+It was led by double digit returns within Global Equity (public equities), while Private Equity generated negative returns.
+Public Credit and Private Credit generated moderate returns.
+The Growth asset category return trailed the policy benchmark return of 11.4%.
+For the three-year period, SCERS' Growth asset category annualized return was 12.9%, net of fees, above the policy benchmark return of 12.4%.
 The Growth asset category and benchmark return is a weighted average of the underlying asset class and benchmark returns, based on their weights within SCERS' strategic asset allocation.

-Global Equities returned -18.5% for the fiscal year, net of fees.
-The return was well below the benchmark MSCI ACWI IMI return of -15.8%.
-For the three-year period, SCERS' Global Equity annualized return was +5.5%, net of fees, slightly below the benchmark return of +6.2%.
+Global Equities returned 16.9% for the fiscal year, net of fees.
+The return was slightly above the benchmark MSCI ACWI IMI return of 16.7%.
+For the three-year period, SCERS' Global Equity annualized return was 10.4%, net of fees, slightly below the benchmark return of 11.0%.

-The Private Equity asset class generated an impressive return of +21.7%, net of fees for the fiscal year, compared to the +22.8% return of the asset class benchmark, the Thomson Reuters C/A All Private Equity Index.
-For the three-year period, SCERS' Private Equity asset class returned +27.6%, well ahead of the benchmark return of +22.4%.
-Another longer-term comparison measure is the Russell 3000 Index plus 3%, which returned +14.9% and +21.3% for the fiscal year and three-year period, respectively.
-Please note that the returns of the Private Equity asset class and benchmark are lagged one quarter, and while private market returns are typically smoothed compared to public market returns, SCERS expects to see negative returns over the coming quarters.
+The Private Equity asset class struggled during the year, returning -4.8%.
+After generating an impressive 21.7% the prior fiscal year, the lag effect of poor public market valuations in 2022 caught up with the asset class in 2023, particularly within the venture capital segment.
+The -4.8% return slightly trailed the -4.0% return of the asset class benchmark, the Thomson Reuters C/A All Private Equity Index.
+For the three-year period, SCERS' Private Equity asset class returned +23.4%, net of fees, well ahead of the benchmark return of +22.0%.
+Another longer-term comparison measure is the Russell 3000 Index plus 3%, which returned -5.6% and +21.6% for the fiscal year and three-year period, respectively.
+Please note that the returns of the Private Equity asset class and benchmark are lagged one quarter.

-SCERS' Public Credit portfolio generated a fiscal year -5.2% return, net of fees, which was ahead of the custom benchmark return of -7.7% (comprised of 50% B of A Merrill Lynch U.S. HY Master II Index / 50% Credit Suisse Leveraged Loans Index).
-For the three-year period, the Public Credit portfolio annualized return was +4%, net of fees, compared to the benchmark return of +1%.
+SCERS' Public Credit portfolio generated a fiscal year 3.1% return, net of fees, but significantly trailed the custom benchmark return of 9.6% (comprised of 50% BofA Merrill Lynch U.S. HY Master II Index / 50% Credit Suisse Leveraged Loans Index).
+For the three-year period, the Public Credit portfolio annualized return was 7.3%, net of fees, well ahead of the benchmark return of 4.7%.

-The Private Credit asset class generated a return of +7.6%, net of fees for the fiscal year, compared to the +5.2% return of the asset class benchmark, the Credit Suisse Leveraged Loan Index plus 2%.
-For the three-year period, SCERS' Private Credit asset class returned +9.7%, net of fees, compared to the benchmark return of +6.1%.
+The Private Credit asset class generated a return of 6.3%, net of fees for the fiscal year, compared to the 4.2% return of the asset class benchmark, the Credit Suisse Leveraged Loan Index plus 2%.
+For the three-year period, SCERS' Private Credit asset class returned 12.0%, net of fees, compared to the benchmark return of 10.5%.
 Please note that the returns of the Private Credit asset class and benchmark are lagged one quarter.